mushroomhostage/exphc/1.2.5/intro5.md

 --

 **Update 2012/05/21**: Updated a bunch of the mods!
 If you already setup on the server just *repeat step #1 of the setup instructions* and you should be able to connect again.
 And then you can enjoy RedPower2 pr5b2, Additional Buildcraft Objects, IC^2 Charcoal Dust, IC^2 Nuclear Control, Jammy Furniture Mod, AnimalBikes, Hot Air Balloons, Smart Moving, and more.
 As always, any trouble getting setup or problems with the server let me know.

+**Update 2012/06/09**: Server has been running great, thanks to all who are playing!
+Looking into the next mod update, but right now I just updated the smartphones.
+You can now call other players by speaking their name into a clock (vanilla item), and their phone will ring several times, giving them a chance to answer - if they do, you can talk over arbitrary distances as long as you hold your smartphone in your hand (but be careful about water damage).
+Hope everyone's enjoying the server so far, if you haven't joined yet feel free to reply here to request whitelisting and I'll send you instructions how to get setup.

+**Update 2012/06/15**: Updated mods again!
+Now running newer versions of Forestry, TubeStuff, Nuclear Control, THX Helicopter, Jammy Furniture, Charging Bench, and also added a handful of new mods: Elemental Creepers, Plugins for Forestry, and IC2 add-ons: Seed Manager, Berries++, HelperCrops, and ExperiMint. *Existing users, simply repeat step #1 of the setup instructions and you should be able to connect again!*